RoadFed: A Multimodal Federated Learning System for Improving Road Safety: Methodologies

 A designed triplet loss is formulated in Eq.~\eqref{eq:combinedTripletLoss}, which measures the intra-class and inter-class relationships of different data modalities, where $\alpha$ represents a penalty factor that regulates the significance of the term.
 The designed triplet loss comprises fundamental triplet losses for text-only Eq.~\eqref{eq:tripletLoss1}, text-image Eq.~\eqref{eq:tripletLoss2}, and image-text Eq.~\eqref{eq:tripletLoss3}.
 For the experiments, we set $c=0.2$ and $m=0$ across all trials.

 Training the model with the designed triplet loss function over a large number of triplets can be computationally intensive.
-Inspired by~\cite{joachims2009cutting,shaw2011learning}, we select the most violating negative data points within every batch.
+We select the most violating negative data points within every batch.
 In particular, feature vectors of three triplets, namely $(a_t, p_t, n_i)$, $(a_t, p_t, n_t)$, and $(a_i, p_t, n_t)$ are chosen in every batch, ensuring that the most difficult negative sample is employed for training in every batch; here, $a$, $n$, and $p$ denote anchor, negative, and positive data points, respectively, while $t, it$ refer to text and image data modalities.
 A negative sample is selected if the cosine similarity among an anchor sample and its negative pair is smaller than the cosine similarity of it to any other negative samples within the batch.

-In the second stage, the MRHD is built based on the pre-trained image and text feature extractors (i.e., $f_i$ and $f_t$) as well as a merging block $M$.
+In the second stage, the MRHD is built based on the pre-trained image and text feature extractors (i.e., $f_i$ and $f_t$) as well as a merging block $m$.
 The cross-entropy loss is utilized to optimize the detector.
-This model is first fine-tuned on the road hazards dataset and subsequently applied for road hazard detection.
-The merging block $M$ consists of two FC layers and one ReLU layer, as depicted in Fig. \ref{fi:MRHD}.
+The merging block $m$ consists of two FC layers and one ReLU layer, as depicted in Fig. \ref{fi:MRHD}.

+The multimodality feature fusion in the MRHD model is a late fusion because, as shown in Fig.~\ref{fi:MRHD}, the MRHD algorithm takes image-text pairs as input, where image features are first independently extracted using MobileNetV2 and text features are independently extracted using BERT.
+These high-level features from each modality are then concatenated and passed through two fully connected (FC) layers to produce the final output.
+This process aligns with the core characteristics of late fusion: each modality is processed separately to obtain its own high-level representations before fusion occurs at a later stage, rather than fusing raw inputs or low-level features early on.

+The proposed Multimodal Road Hazard Detector (MRHD) identifies road hazards using images-text pairs as inputs, but when encountering the case of missing modalities, with a simple masking mechanism, MRHD can operates without the need for paired image-text data.
+More details can be found in Section \ref{sec:Discussion}.